tronyx/tronitor/README.md

 :warning: **NOTE:** You CAN get away with just grabbing a copy of the `tronitor.sh` script itself, but the monitor creation functionality will not work as it depends on the included template files in the repository.

-The script stores the API keys, and username for StatusCake, for up to all three providers so that you do not need multiple copies of the script to work with the different providers.
+The script stores the API keys, and username for StatusCake, for up to all three providers so that you do not need multiple copies of the script to work with each of the different providers.

 The first time that you run the script for a specific monitor it will alert you that the API Key, etc. are missing and prompt you to input them: